w3c/wai-curricula/content/designer/navigation-design.md

 * Practical &mdash; Have students identify and describe the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
 Assess how students identify and describe blocks of repeated content and how they cooperate with developers to provide a method to bypass such blocks.
 * Practical &mdash; Give students a document and ask them to provide the table of contents.
 Assess how students provide the table of contents for documents.
+* Practical &mdash; Give students an interface with too many page navigational components.
+Ask students to identify the ones that are likely to cause distractions and unnecessary noise.
+Assess how students select page navigational components that minimize distractions and unnecesssary noise.

 {% include excol.html type="end" %}